anthobarbarich/gn19/content/practical.md

   21:00-00:00
   8€

-  Nocturne #2
+  Night #2
-  dimanche 10 novembre
+  November 10
   21:00-06:00
-  15€ en prévente
+  15€: presale
-  20€ à la porte
+  20€: on the door

   How to get there:
   Bourse / Beurs